 You can get good coffee in many MANY different corners and I just LOVE the Dutch Delicacies shops where I can always stock up on stroopwafels and speculaas before we fly out.

 Another great thing about Schiphol airport is that there are SO many amazing clothing shops by Dutch retailers.
-Whenever I arrive it is my first stop to get some nice clothes from brands that I really love and miss.
+Whenever I arrive it’s my first stop to get clothes from brands that I really love and miss.
 We hardly ever leave that airport without buying really nice things for ourselves or presents for friends.

 Contributed by Jessy from Planet Pilgrims